Course outline

 Course summary

-Information governance; the manager's lead role in ensuring information is secure; storage of information; data protection; record keeping; confidentiality and ethics in relation to information; Caldicott principles; communication within organisations and services; social networking - appropriate use of; supporting staff development.
+Information governance; the manager's lead role in ensuring information is secure; storage of information; data protection; record keeping; confidentiality and ethics in relation to information; Caldicott Principles; communication within organisations and services; social networking - appropriate use of; supporting staff development.
 Flows of information between services.

 On successful completion, you will be able to: